-Improving the forecasts/monitoring information, communications or the decision-making process, can increase the effectiveness of warnings.
-This component is primarily concerned with improving these aspects of the EWS and mainstreaming climate information in the current Guinea key development policies document.
+Much of the value of early warnings (whether a user changes their actions or lives/assets are safeguarded) is dependent on the packaging, communication and dissemination of those warnings.
+The effectiveness of warnings can be increased by improving the forecasts/monitoring information, communications or the decision-making process.
+This component is primarily concerned with improving these aspects of the EWS.
 Specific details on the exact type of EWS information and risk management tools (for flood warnings, agricultural extension advisories, weather index insurance, transport planning, etc) will be determined during the PPG phase and additional actions designed to meet those priority needs.